-To do the complete circular tour around the loch makes an excellent drive with more opportunities to wander along the water’s edge and take photographs on the south shore.
+To do the complete 60-mile circular tour around the loch makes an excellent drive with more opportunities to wander along the water’s edge and take photographs on the south shore.
 However, the much photographed Urquhart Castle is on the other side, so why not do the drive right round and decide for yourself which you prefer?

 Returning up the other side of the Loch, there is a splendid viewpoint at Suidhe Chumein on the B862 Fort Augustus to Whitebridge road.
 At Inverfarigaig there are very pleasant forest trails with views over Loch Ness.